-The mPower technical approach defines a model-driven development methodology and a toolchain that supports documentation of system requirements, modelling, design and development of services.
-The project consortium also offers an open source project including a number of reusable services to be used by developers to rapidly design and develop new applications.
-The services are related to so-cial and medical information, sensor technology, communication, secure information management, etc. Our intention is to reuse, wherever possible, and extend the existing services to avoid unnecessary duplication and speed up the development process.
+The mPower technical approach defines a model-driven development methodology and a tool chain that supports documentation of system requirements, modelling, design and development of services. mPower's consortium also offers an open source project including a number of reusable services to be used by developers to rapidly design and develop new applications.
+The services are related to social and medical information, sensor technology, communication, secure information management, etc.

+We have reused, wherever possible, and extended the existing services to avoid unnecessary duplication and speed up the development process.